Quantcast

 media.giphy.com

-Whenever a woman writes me to talk about how, in the midst of trying to make a relationship work or last, she feels like she's literally breaking her neck to make it happen, most times my response is "You only find yourself bending over backwards when your bar is low."
+Whenever a woman writes me to talk about how, in the midst of trying to make a relationship work or last, she feels like she's literally breaking her neck to make it happen, most times my response is "You only find yourself bending over backward when your bar is low."

 I've been engaged before.
 Once.
 For a day.
 My fiancé passed back in 1995.
 We were both just 21.
 When I think back to what made him such a truly exceptional kind of man to love, it's that he celebrated every part of my being.
-He didn't want me to dress differently, lose (or gain) weight, like things I didn't like or change my personality in order to be a better "fit" for him.
+He didn't want me to dress differently, lose (or gain) weight, like things I didn't like, or change my personality in order to be a better "fit" for him.
 He dug me.
 Head to toe.
 Inside and out.
 End of story.

 I can't say that about some of the guys who followed him.
 One man, in particular, he was always dropping hints about liking longer hair, wishing that I was less outgoing and not quite so—he said militant but I'm gonna go with—Black (and yes, he is a Black man—SMH).

 I loved him, so I looked at trying to accommodate his preferences as a form of compromise.
 Looking back, I was actually co-signing on him trying to change the very core of my being.
 Coming to that revelation was tough, but it taught me a very valuable lesson—however God made you, there is a purpose in it.
-Whatever and whomever are meant for you will not try and change you, they will complement and improve you.
+Whatever and whoever is meant for you will not try and change you, they will complement and improve you.

 Anything or one else?
 LET.
 IT.
 GO.